Black-Led.

 WHO WE ARE

-The call for Black food sovereignty represents a new strategic phase in asserting our self- determination, addressing the structural roots of anti-Black racism, and promoting our health and wellbeing.
+The call for Black Food Sovereignty represents a new strategic phase in asserting our self- determination, addressing the structural roots of anti-Black racism, and promoting our health and wellbeing.
 This will be our collective effort.

 of Black Canadian children